 There are many different types of co-occurring disorders that can be treated at our dual diagnosis program.
 Substance abuse can include alcoholism or the compulsive use of illicit or prescription drugs.
 Mental health disorders may include depression, anxiety, bipolar disorder, post-traumatic stress disorder (PTSD), eating disorders, schizophrenia, personality disorders, attention-deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD) or a variety of other conditions.
 Both conditions occur independently of one another although there can be overlap.
 One disorder does not necessarily cause the other but can be a contributing factor.
 The good news is that both conditions are treatable with the right dual diagnosis rehab program.

 Dual Diagnosis Treatment in Southern California

-Everyone at Northbound’s Dual Diagnosis Treatment Orange County location recognizes the profound impact that addiction has on a person’s life and those around them.
+Everyone at Northbound’s Dual Diagnosis Treatment in Southern California recognizes the profound impact that addiction has on a person’s life and those around them.
 In addition to addiction, many clients are also dealing with mental health issues, whether they realize it or not.

 Evidenced-based therapies at Northbound include (but are not limited to) cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), motivational interviewing, experiential therapies, and eye movement desensitization and reprocessing (EMDR).

 The choice of modality is based on the client’s unique needs, preferences, and predispositions.
 No one modality has been shown to be universally effective.
 At Northbound, clinicians take the time to develop a strong rapport with each dual diagnosis patient and implement therapeutic techniques best suited to meet that individual’s mental health condition and needs.

 To ensure quality treatment is provided, every individual undergoes a biopsychosocial assessment.
 This assessment clarifies the physical, mental, and social manifestations of addiction and mental health issues in the individual’s life as well as providing valuable insights into ideal treatment planning and therapeutic approaches.

-Gender-specific dual diagnosis treatment programs for men and women are geared toward each person’s unique needs.
+Gender-specific dual diagnosis treatment programs in California are geared toward each person’s unique needs.
 Men and women are affected differently by co-occurring disorders and are treated in separate settings.
 In every case, substance use and mental health are addressed at the same time.